In rare move, Canada accuses Chinese of trying to hack govt network

 OTTAWA Canada on Tuesday took the unusual step of singling out Chinese hackers for attacking a key computer network and lodged a protest with Beijing, raising tensions at a time when Ottawa wants to boost oil sales to China.

 Officials said "a highly sophisticated Chinese state-sponsored actor" had recently broken into the National Research Council.
-The council, the government's leading research body, works with major companies such as aircraft and train maker Bombardier Inc.
+The council, the government's leading research body, works with major firms such as aircraft and train maker Bombardier Inc. (BBDb.TO).

-China is often cited as a suspect in various hacking attacks on companies in the United States and other countries.
-Beijing dismissed the allegation as groundless.
+China is often cited as a suspect in various hacking attacks on companies in the United States and other nations.
+Beijing routinely dismisses such allegations.

-Foreign Minister John Baird had "a full and frank exchange of views" about the case with Chinese Foreign Minister Wang Yi during a meeting in Beijing on Tuesday, a spokesman for Baird said.
+Foreign Minister John Baird had "a full and frank exchange of views" about the case with Chinese Foreign Minister Wang Yi during a meeting in Beijing on Tuesday, said an official.

-"The government takes this issue very seriously, and we are addressing it at the highest levels in both Beijing and Ottawa," said spokesman Adam Hodge.
+"The government takes this issue very seriously and we are addressing it at the highest levels in both Beijing and Ottawa," said Baird spokesman Adam Hodge.

-Corinne Charette, Canada's chief government information officer, said that although research council computers did not operate within the overall government system, they had been isolated as a precautionary measure.
+Corinne Charette, Canada's chief government information officer, said that although NRC computers did not operate within the overall government system, they had been isolated as a precautionary measure.

 "We have no evidence that data compromises have occurred on the broader government of Canada network," she said in a statement.

-Separately, the council said it was working to set up a new secure network, which could take as long a year to build.
+Separately, the NRC said it was working to set up a new secure network, which could take as long a year to build.

-Yang Yundong, spokesman for the Chinese embassy in Ottawa, said Beijing was not involved in cyber attacks.

-"It is neither professional nor responsible to make groundless speculations and accusations on cyber attacks for various purposes," he said.

 Canada's right-leaning Conservative government has had an uneven relationship with Beijing since taking power in 2006.

-Citing human rights concerns, Prime Minister Stephen Harper initially kept his distance.
-Under pressure from business in Canada, he reached out to Beijing.
+Citing human rights concerns, Prime Minister Stephen Harper initially kept his distance from China.
+Under pressure from business in Canada, he reached out gradually to Beijing.

-Harper visited three Chinese cities in early 2012 and promised to help increase oil exports, citing the need to find new markets.
-The United States buys virtually all Canada's crude.
+Harper paid an official top-level visit in early 2012 and promised to do all he could to increase oil exports, citing the need to find new markets.
+The United States currently buys virtually all Canada's crude.

-The research council attack was not the first hacking attempt in Canada that has been linked to China.
+The attack on the NRC system was not the first hacking attempt in Canada that has been linked to China.

-In 2011, hackers broke into computer systems at the finance ministry and other government departments.
-The Conservatives denied to comment on allegations that China was responsible.

-In 2012, Canada said it was aware hackers had breached security at a domestic manufacturer of software used by energy companies but again declined to say whether it felt China lay behind the attacks.
+In September 2012, Canada said it was aware hackers had breached security at a domestic manufacturer of software used by big energy companies.
+Ottawa declined to comment on a report by a cyber security news site indicating a Chinese group was responsible.

 The latest annual report from the Canadian Security Intelligence Service spy agency devotes a section to cyber security but does not mention China.
 Neither does Canada's official cyber security strategy.

 Other nations have been less shy.
-The U.S. Department of Justice has charged a Chinese businessman with hacking into the computer systems of Boeing and other companies.
+The U.S. Department of Justice has charged a Chinese businessman with hacking into the computer systems of Boeing (BA.N) and other companies in order to obtain data about military projects.

+This month, the New York Times reported that Chinese hackers in March broke into the computer networks of the U.S. government agency that keeps the personal information of all federal employees.

 ISTANBUL Turkey has blocked online encyclopaedia Wikipedia, the telecommunications watchdog said on Saturday, citing a law allowing it to ban access to websites deemed obscene or a threat to national security.